edelstone/tints-and-shades/README.md

 This is useful for designers who may be communicating color intent to developers who use Sass or PostCSS in their builds.
 It's also a solid way to quickly preview what tints and shades look like for a base color you may be considering for your design.

+I've also heard feedback that this tool is useful for teachers, data professionals, and people who make presentations.

 ## Calculation method
 The given hex color is first converted to RGB.
 Then each component of the RGB color has the following calculation performed on it, respectively.